The Early Data Release of the Dark Energy Spectroscopic Instrument: Data Acquisition

 The first phase of SV observations, Target Selection Validation, optimized the DESI survey strategy and target selection algorithms.
 Target Selection Validation used \texttt{SURVEY=sv1}.\footnote{We use capital ``SV1'' as the acronym in text descriptions and column names, but lowercase \texttt{sv1} for values in data files, as well as directory and file names on disk.}

 A key product of the observations for Target Selection Validation was the calibration of effective exposure times.
 As stated previously, effective exposure times account for varying throughput and background and provide a standard metric of exposure depth that corresponds to an exposure time at airmass 1, zero Galactic extinction, 1.1 arcsecond FWHM seeing, and zenith dark sky.
 DESI uses two effective times, \texttt{EFFTIME_ETC} and \texttt{EFFTIME_SPEC}, which are used for determining when to stop an exposure of a tile at the telescope and determining when a tile has been observed enough to meet survey specifications, respectively. \texttt{EFFTIME_SPEC} is based on the offline spectroscopic data and will be described in \S\ref{sec:efftimespec}. \texttt{EFFTIME_ETC} is based on active monitoring of the sky conditions and location on the sky \citep{kirkby23a}.
-The sky brightness is monitored with sky monitor fibers along the outer rim of the focal plane, which send light to a dedicated imaging system that is read out regularly during the spectroscopic exposure.
-The image quality and sky transparency are derived from the guide focus assembly (GFA) system.
+The sky brightness is monitored with sky monitor fibers along the outer rim of the focal plane, which send light to a dedicated imaging system that is read out regularly during the spectroscopic exposure. \revisionforreviewer{These are independent of the sky targets used in the spectroscopic data processing.
+Sky targets used in the data processing are assigned to robotic positoners on the focal plane along with the other target types, and their light is acquired using one of the DESI spectrographs.} The image quality and sky transparency are derived from the guide focus assembly (GFA) system.
 For more information about these components, see \cite{desi-collaboration22a}.
 For the Main Survey, a calibrated algorithm called the Exposure Time Calculator (ETC) determines when the exposure is estimated to be complete \citep{kirkby23a}.
 For SV1, there was no calibration of sky conditions to effective time, so a power law: $t_{\rm exp} = t_0X^{1.25}$~was used.
 Here $X$ is the airmass, $t_0$~is the nominal time, and the relation is empirically derived from BOSS/eBOSS data.
 These data were used to calibrate the \texttt{EFFTIME_SPEC} of the offline pipeline, which in turn was used to calibrate \texttt{EFFTIME_ETC}.

 During Target Selection Validation, requested effective exposure times were increased by approximately a factor of four relative to the survey design to provide high signal-to-noise spectra.
 These data were typically collected over four different nights to allow tests of redshift classification using subsets of data acquired under different observing conditions.